 Mr. Chesler is a fellow of the American College of Trial Lawyers, a fellow of the American Bar Foundation and a fellow of the New York Bar Foundation.
 He is the President of the Dwight Opperman Institute of Judicial Administration, the oldest nonpartisan organization in the United States devoted to the education of the judiciary.
 Mr. Chesler is Chairman of the Board of Trustees of the New York Public Library and Chairman of the Lawyers for the Library Committee.
 He is also a member of the Council of the American Law Institute and a member of the Board of Directors of the International Institute for Conflict Prevention and Resolution (CPR).
 Mr. Chesler is the author of numerous articles on legal topics as well as a chapter in the popular book, Inside the Minds of Leading Litigators (Aspatore Books, 2002).
 He is also a co‑author of a chapter on removal to federal court in Commercial Litigation in New York State Courts (Third Edition), for which he received the New York County Lawyers’ Association’s 2013 Boris Kostelantez President’s Medal, and a chapter on cross‑examination in Winning at Trial: Insights from the Bench and Leading Litigators (Law Journal Press, 2014).

 Mr. Chesler is an adjunct professor of law at New York University School of Law, where he teaches an Advanced Trial Practice Seminar, and has been an adjunct faculty member at NYU’s College of Arts and Science, where he has taught an honors seminar entitled, “Constitutional Rights in Times of National Crisis.”
-He is a recipient of a Lifetime Achievement Award from the Atlantic Legal Foundation (2014); the Judge Joseph M. Proskauer Award from the UJA‑Federation of New York (2013); the Judge Simon H. Rifkind Award from the Jewish Theological Seminary (2012); the Law & Society Award from the New York Lawyers for the Public Interest (2011); the Outstanding Contribution to the Legal Profession Award from Chambers and Partners (2009); the Anti‑Defamation League’s Human Relations Award (2007); and the Office of the Appellate Defender’s Gould Award for Outstanding Oral Advocacy (2006).
+He is a recipient of the Judge Learned Hand Award from the American Jewish Committee (2014); a Lifetime Achievement Award from the Atlantic Legal Foundation (2014); the Judge Joseph M. Proskauer Award from the UJA‑Federation of New York (2013); the Judge Simon H. Rifkind Award from the Jewish Theological Seminary (2012); the Law & Society Award from the New York Lawyers for the Public Interest (2011); the Outstanding Contribution to the Legal Profession Award from Chambers and Partners (2009); the Anti‑Defamation League’s Human Relations Award (2007); and the Office of the Appellate Defender’s Gould Award for Outstanding Oral Advocacy (2006).
 He was recently appointed a Trustee of the Supreme Court Historical Society.

 Mr. Chesler has been recognized as a leading litigator in several practice areas by numerous professional publications, including Chambers USA, Chambers Global, The Best Lawyers in America, The American Lawyer, Benchmark Litigation, The Legal 500, Lawdragon and Super Lawyers.
 He was named Best Lawyers’ 2014 Litigation ‑ Antitrust “Lawyer of the Year,” 2012 Bet‑the‑Company Litigation “Lawyer of the Year,” and 2011 Antitrust Law “Lawyer of the Year” for the New York City area.
 In 2012, Mr. Chesler received Chambers USA’s Award for Excellence in the Litigation: Business Trial Lawyers category.